encse/secchallenge2021/README.md

 # CrySyS Security Challenge 2021

-Organized by the The Laboratory of Cryptography and System Security (CrySyS Lab) of Budapest University of Technology and Economics it's an annual CTF event for students and hobbyists.
+Organized by the The Laboratory of Cryptography and System Security (CrySyS Lab) of Budapest University of Technology and Economics, an annual CTF event for students and hobbyists.

 I collected my solutions here, mostly in python.
 I tried to automate as much as possible